kptdev/kpt/site/book/08-package-orchestration/02-quickstart.md

 ?> The `r` prefix of the `rpkg` command group stands for `remote`.
 The commands in the `kpt alpha rpkg` group interact with packages managed (remotely) by Porch server.
-The commands in the `rpkg` group are similar to the `kpt pkg` commands except that they operate on remote packges managed by Porch server rather than on a local disk.
+The commands in the `rpkg` group are similar to the `kpt pkg` commands except that they operate on remote packages managed by Porch server rather than on a local disk.

 The output shows that Porch discovered the `basens` package, and found two